mshedsilegx/azentramgr/README.md

 ### Prerequisites

+Microsoft Azure Cli must be installed and available.
 You must be authenticated with Azure.
-Run the following command and complete the login process before using the tool:
+Run the following command and complete the login process before using the extraction tool:
 ```sh
 az login
 ```